openstack/magnum/doc/source/user/index.rst

 when a container is created.
 A number of third-party volume drivers support OpenStack Cinder as the backend, for example Rexray and Flocker.
-Magnum currently supports Rexray as the volume driver for Swarm and Mesos.
+Magnum currently supports Rexray as the volume driver for Swarm.
 Other drivers are being considered.

 Kubernetes allows a previously created Cinder block to be mounted to a pod and this is done by specifying the block ID in the pod YAML file.